-There are a lot of other reasons why you could LOVE English, but love of language is often central to an experience with English—you have a craving to tell a story or express a feeling; a desire to make an argument to support a position you hold; a passion for an author who describes the world in a way that “nails it” or that presents it in an invigorating, new way; an urge to understand why language has evolved the way it has.
+There are a lot of other reasons why you could LOVE English, but love of language is often central to an experience with English—you have a craving to tell a story or express a feeling; a desire to make an argument; a passion for an author who describes the world in a way that “nails it” or that presents it in an invigorating, new way; an urge to understand why language has evolved the way it has.

 A passion for the subject has never been difficult to develop, but in a world focusing